HAS-Tools-2023/homework-nstrom01/Homework_Submissions/Weekly_Assignments/strom_HW5.md

 # Week 5 Assignment: NStrom

+### Grade
+3/3 -- its okay if you use intuition this week.
+The main reason for having you do python is so that you can get as much practice as possible working with arrays.
+- Great reflections.
+I'm glad to hear you feel you are making progress.
+- Honestly with coding looking at other peoples codes is one of the best ways to learn so don't worry if you are consulting other students at this point.
+This week was a big challenge because I asked you all to write a code from scratch and not from my starter.
+###

 ## Forecast
 - I will use my free pass that I received from winning the forecast prediction last week.